-Because the answer is, no, breaking a mirror in and of itself does not bring about seven years bad luck.
-But our entire life experience is filtered through our minds.
-So if we have a powerful symbol of something in our day-to-day environment – say something that we associate with bad luck – we can inadvertently begin to bring that bad luck about.
+Because the truth is, breaking a mirror in and of itself does not bring about seven years bad luck.
+But we can misuse the Law of Attraction in such a way that it does.
+For example, if we have a powerful symbol of something in our day-to-day environment – say something that we associate with bad luck – we can inadvertently begin to bring that bad luck about.

 So to continue the story, I threw the mirror in the trash and decided to get a new one.
 But then I realized that I could go above and beyond trying to forget the mirror breakage ever occurred by transmuting the negative symbol/affirmation (i.e. the condition that would bring my spirits down) into an actively positive symbol/affirmation (i.e. a condition that would bring my spirits up).
 And (after fishing it out of the trash and wiping the coffee grounds off of it) I put two bandaids over the broken mirror and wrote the words “infinite good luck!” on them with a Sharpie.
 Now every time I pluck my eyebrows or put on mascara, the reminder that my good luck is infinite stares me in the face.

 As an added bonus, I get such a kick out of my bright idea that my joy and sense of playful creativity will get a boost every time I gaze at my handiwork as well.